showa-yojyo/notebook/doc/source/inkscape/ch22-extensions.rst

    The use of this extension is normally not recommended.
 By splitting text into separate parts, the semantics of the text is lost.
 For example, it can no longer be selected as one unit in a web browser or indexed by search engines.
-   *SVG* has been designed to allow text to be manipulated (e.g. individual letters or words having different styles) without losing the semantic value.
-   It is better to rely on these *SVG* features than to break apart text.
+   :abbr:`SVG` has been designed to allow text to be manipulated (e.g. individual letters or words having different styles) without losing the semantic value.
+It is better to rely on these :abbr:`SVG` features than to break apart text.

 Change Case
 ----------------------------------------------------------------------